christianbammann/Predicting-Annual-Medical-Insurance-Costs/README.md

 ---

 ## Authors
-- **Christian Bammann** – Contributor of data preprocessing, Linear Regression/SVM model development, and co-author of the written final project report.
+- **Christian Bammann** – Contributor of data preprocessing, LR/SVM model development, and co-author of the written final project report.
 - **Ryan Monroe** – Contributor of data preprocessing, ANN model development, and co-author of the written final project report.

 ---